 25. Reheat the chocolate ganache slightly, if needed, then spread remaining chocolate ganache evenly onto the top of the cake, inside the border.

 26. Pipe a swirl onto the top of the chocolate ganache, starting from the center of the cake and spiraling out towards the border of the cake.

 27. Use a toothpick to create the web effect.
 Place the toothpick in the center and drag it out towards the border to create a line.
 I drew 8 lines total.

 TO MAKE THE SPIDERS:

 28. Melt the orange melting chocolate and place into a piping bag with a small round tip (I used a Wilton 4).
 You could also use a ziplock bag with a corner cut off.
 Pipe the legs in the shape of an “L”.
 You’ll need 6 legs per spider, for about 3 or 4 spiders.
 Repeat with the dark cocoa melting chocolate.
-(See a photo)
+(See photo of example of spiders)

 29. Once the legs are made and cooled, set out 4 or 5 circles of melting chocolate for the bodies.
 Working with one leg at a time, pipe a small dot of melted chocolate onto the side of the body and place a leg is position.
 Hold it in place for about 30 seconds, or until you can take your hand away and it stays in place.
 Add 3 legs to each side of the body.

 30. To make the eyes, microwave the chocolate on 10 second intervals, stirring between each until melted, and pipe the eyes onto the bodies.